filecoin-project/FIPs/FIPS/fip-xxxx-ni-porep.md

 - Add two new proof types to the list of proof types that can be used when submitting a new sector
     - `RegisteredSealProof_NIStackedDrg32GiBV1`
     - `RegisteredSealProof_NIStackedDrg64GiBV1`
-- Introduce a new method `ProveSector`, combining the functionalities of `PreCommitSector` and `ProveCommitSector` taking the following parameters (assuming the implementation of FIP-0076):
+- Introduce a new method `ProveSector`, combining the functionalities of `PreCommitSector` and `ProveCommitSector` and taking the following parameters (assuming the implementation of FIP-0076):

     ```go
     struct ProveSectorParams {